 - Terminate MTM with the .MTM QUIESCE command.
 At end of task, MTM outputs the number of times it had to wait to get a command buffer. - Enter .MTM STATUS, WAIT at the system console.
 This command displays the total number of buffers available, peak usage, current usage and the number of times MTM had to wait for system resources on the user's behalf. - Enter .MTM STATUS, USED at the system console.
-This command displays in histogram form the number of times command buffers were used during MTM execution.
+This command displays, in histogram form, the number of times each command buffer was used during MTM execution.

-2.4.8 Number of Command Substitution System (CSS) Levels (NCSSLVS) Option n is a decimal number specifying the maximum number of CSS levels.
-The minimum value for n is one; the maximum value is 1,024.
+2.4.8 Number of Command Substitution System (CSS) Levels (NCSSLVS) Option